The German Pharmacoepidemiological Research Database (GePaRD)

 Using the database for research projects

 Access to the database is granted only to BIPS employees within the framework of officially approved research projects.
-It is not permitted to give third parties access to the data.
-However, BIPS can be commissioned to carry out officially mandated projects with this data.
+It is only permitted to give third parties access to the data in cooperation with BIPS and after signing an agreement for visiting scientists.
 Project approval is based on the authorization by the SHI providers and the respective governing authorities (e.g., the Federal Insurance Office for national SHI providers).
 For this purpose, BIPS applies for project-specific permits from the SHI providers.
 Upon approval, the SHI provider requests official project approval from the governing authority.
 This may be issued under § 75 SGB X if the interest of the project to public health is superior to the right to personal data protection.
 The process of approval by the SHI providers and the governing authorities may take several weeks and in some cases even longer.

-We would like to thank the statutory health insurance providers AOK Bremen/Bremerhaven, DAK-Gesundheit, hkk Krankenkasse and Techniker Krankenkasse (TK) for their many years of support in establishing the Pharmacoepidemiological Research Database (GePaRD) at BIPS.
+We would like to thank the statutory health insurance providers AOK Bremen/Bremerhaven, Die Techniker (TK), DAK-Gesundheit, and hkk Krankenkasse for their many years of support in establishing the Pharmacoepidemiological Research Database (GePaRD) at BIPS.

 The Pharmacoepidemiological Research Database GePaRD was provisionally accredited by the German Council for Social and Economic Data (Rat für Sozial- und Wirtschaftsdaten–RatSWD) as a research data center (FDZ) in 2020.